jkeefe/newmark-design-development/THE_NOTES.md

 ## Products in Journalism

-- Products in Journalism preso
+- Presentation: Overview of products in Journalism

 - A bit about you
     - Name